 With a lower credit score:

-- You will have less credit offerings (obviously).
+- You will have fewer credit offerings (obviously).

 - You may pay higher insurance premiums.

-- You can expect to pay more expensive car loans.
+- Expect to pay more expensive car loans.

 - Your ability to secure an apartment becomes less competitive.